ashrakatkh/Smart-Secured-Lock-System/README.md

    d.
 At this phase we left the mode and the sensitivity rage as default.
    e.
 You can find the code realted to PIR sensor [here](https://github.com/ashrakatkh/Smart-Secured-Lock-System/blob/main/Progress%202/PIR_sensor/Core/Inc/main.c) <br />
-4. USB-to-TTL Module
+### 4. USB-to-TTL Module

 ![41LgYDO6bmL _AC_UL210_SR210,210_](https://user-images.githubusercontent.com/60285497/144702082-5b2308a6-3e94-4251-8310-a55d1c036465.jpg)

    a.
-This module is used to communicate with the ESP32-CAM module during programing and debugging.
+This module is used to communicate with the ESP32-CAM module during programing and debugging. <br />

-5. LED
+### 5. LED

 ![5mm-diffused-water-clear-500x500](https://user-images.githubusercontent.com/60285497/144702288-741abfb3-2334-4dc3-af1d-33c6605c796e.jpg)

    a.
-LEDs are used as a visual alert to inform the resident about the existence of an intruder.
+LEDs are used as a visual alert to inform the resident about the existence of an intruder. <br />
-6. MP3 Mini Player
+### 6. MP3 Mini Player

 ![kit_m87_mp3](https://user-images.githubusercontent.com/60285497/144701956-6f018099-d409-4bea-b128-e4d4a7d4a4f0.jpg)

    a.
-MP3 Mini Player is used to play a recorded message that guide the user and if there is an intruder it alerts the residents.
+MP3 Mini Player is used to play a recorded message that guide the user and if there is an intruder it alerts the residents. <br />
-7. Relay
+### 7. Relay

  ![kit_1relay_fares](https://user-images.githubusercontent.com/60285497/144701973-89608930-9884-48ff-916d-6daea87c7e03.jpg)

    a.
-A relay module is used to control the 12v electric strike by receiving signal from microcontroller.
+A relay module is used to control the 12v electric strike by receiving signal from microcontroller. <br />
-8. Speaker:
+### 8. Speaker:

 ![SP](https://user-images.githubusercontent.com/60285497/144701982-5dfc3c32-8351-4595-962f-dc3ae2c6a48f.jpg)